qais-aboujaoude/EB-environment-manager/README.md

 # EB-environment-manager

-A command line tool that parses a json or a csv file that contains environment variables and updates Elastic Beanstalk Environment with Environment Variables.
-It can also generated a local file .env that contains the environment variables
+A command line tool that parses a json or a csv file that contains environment variables and updates Elastic Beanstalk Environment with parsed environment variables.
+It can also generated a local file .env that contains the environment variables.

 It handles json and csv files only

 ### Installing